MartinChovanec/martinchovanec.github.io/README.md

 # Personal Website

-This is my first project.
-A personal website with a presentation of projects I have created in the last six months.
+A personal static website with a presentation of projects I have created in the last six months.
 Created according to the graphic design.

-Technologies and methods used: static web, HTML, CSS, mobile first, responsive images.
+Technologies and techniques used: HTML, CSS, mobile first, responsive images.

-In progress: The copy must be edited along with the images.